bcgov/digital.gov.bc.ca/README.md

 ## How to run the project locally

+NOTE: for full local development see next section.

 > requires docker
 1. `cp .env.example .env` and fill in details as needed
 2. In the root of the project run the command: